 Subsequent forms of SIM have been the mini-SIM (second form factor, or 2FF), micro-SIM (3FF) and most recently the nano-SIM (4FF).

-There is now also another form factor, the MFF2, which are machine-to-machine (M2M) SIMs.
-This is the preferred form factor for connected devices including cars, appliances or really anything that is IoT-enabled.
+There is now also another form factor, the MFF2, which are embedded SIMs, soldered onto the device circuit board.
+This is the preferred form factor for connected devices that move a lot of work in very harsh conditions.

 In fact, eSIM is a technology that can be present regardless of form factor.
-Take the relatively new iPhone XR for example, it accommodates a physical SIM but also has an eSIM built in, allowing users to purchase a plan from another carrier and use it alongside their contracted calls, messaging and data plan.
+Take the relatively new iPhone XR for example, it accommodates a removable SIM but also has an eSIM service built-in, allowing users to purchase a plan from another carrier and use it alongside their contracted calls, messaging and data plan.

-What does eUICC do that an eSIM can’t?
+What does eUICC do that a UICC can’t?

-It might be helpful to draw a comparison between old and new - physical and embedded - when looking at eUICC, just as we did with eSIM.
+It might be helpful to draw a comparison between old and new when looking at eUICC.

 OTA provisioning and management offers a level of flexibility that was simply not possible before eUICC was invented.
-IoT devices with eUICC technology can connect anywhere in the world and stay connected in the event of multiple carrier outages.
-User devices on an eUICC network can also be migrated in their hundreds in a matter of moments, and we are still only in the early stages of the technology’s lifecycle.
+User devices with an eSIM service can also be migrated in their hundreds in a matter of moments, and we are still only in the early stages of the technology’s lifecycle.

-JT IoT offers a wide range of solutions designed to maximise the potential benefits of both eSIM and eUICC for your business.
-Get in touch to find out how our solutions can help you grow your business, increase your operational efficiency and enhance your end-users’ experience.
+JT IoT offers a wide range of solutions designed to maximise the potential benefits of eSIM solutions for your business.
+Get in touch to find out how our solutions can help you grow your business, increase your operational efficiency and enhance your end-user experience.

 To learn more about IoT SIMs, check out our quick guide to everything you need to know about IoT SIMs.

-Interested in learning more about JT eUICC solution?
+Interested in learning more about JT eSIM solution?
 Contact one of our IoT experts.